shahryareiv/CreativeCommonsCOVIDArticles/index.md

 Here is a repository for translations of the "Here's Where and How You Are Most Likely to Catch COVID" article.
-The article is published under Creative Commons license (check the original version [here](https://theconversation.com/heres-where-and-how-you-are-most-likely-to-catch-covid-new-study-174473)).Please feel free to add other translations, either directly using Github, or simply send me the contents.
+The article is published under Creative Commons license (check the original version [here](https://theconversation.com/heres-where-and-how-you-are-most-likely-to-catch-covid-new-study-174473)).Please feel free to add other translations, either directly using GitHub, or simply send [me](https://twitter.com/shahryareiv) the contents.

 ### English